-Let’s say you decide to leave your full-time job with benefits and start your own business.
+Let’s say you decide to leave your full-time job that provides you with health benefits and start your own business.
 Besides finding the right desk and desk chair, you’ll need to start looking for a new health insurance plan.

 When you work for a company, it chooses the insurance plan you’re on and pays some or all of the monthly premium — or the cost paid for your health insurance.
 Plus, the human resources department is there to answer your questions as they come up.